xsicily/machineLearning/data-fusion/README.md

-# Multimodal Fusion Project---Score level fusing of face and voice for identity verification
+# Score level fusing of face and voice for identity verification

 # Descriptions

   Multi-biometric systems fusion information from multiple biometric sources in order to achieve better recognition performance and to overcome some limitations of uni-biometric systems.
 Fusion can be performed at four different levels of information, namely, sensor, feature, match score and decision levels.
 Score level fusion is popular used.
-The project is aim to do score level fusing of face and voice by different fusion methods for identity verification.This project origins from Multi-model fusion course from Oulu University.
+The project is aim to do score level fusing of face and voice by different fusion methods for identity verification.This project origins from Multi-modal fusion course from Oulu University.

 # Data
   4 csv files: each files include 3 columns marked as face, voice and label